codeczl/shiftatmidnight/README.md

 Language files are located in the `messages/` directory.

+## Content Management

+Game guides and articles are written in Markdown format and stored in the `data/md/` directory.
+The content is automatically synced with the website through GitHub API.

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/NewGuide`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add new survival guide'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/NewGuide`)
 5. Open a Pull Request

 ## License